Museum of the Future: Experience and exhibits

+Temporary exhibits at the World Government Summit

 As part of the World Government Summit, the Museum of the Future has held several exhibitions since its inauguration in 2016.
 Each of the exhibitions had a different theme focused on the role of technology in the different sectors.

 Mechanic Life

-Held in October 2016, the Mechanic Life exhibition explored the idea of having sophisticated robots that understand emotions.
+Held in October 2016, the Mechanic Life exhibition explored the idea of having sophisticated robots that understands emotions.
 It also focused on artificial intelligence and human augmentation.

 Climate Change Reimagined: Dubai 2050

-The exhibition, which was held in 2017, adopted a theme set in 2050 to explore how humanity could thrive by welcoming radical innovations and despite the impacts of global warming and climate change.
-It focused on the three key factors contributing to humanity’s ecological footprint, and these are urbanism, agriculture and global industry.
+The exhibition, which was held in 2017, adopted a theme set in 2050 to explore how humanity could thrive by welcoming radical innovations despite the impacts of global warming and climate change.
+It focused on the three key factors contributing to humanity's ecological footprint, and these are urbanism, agriculture and global industry.

 Hi I am AI

 The Hi I am AI exhibition was held in 2018 to showcase how AI-powered buildings would serve humanity.
-It discussed several notions, including whether AI could be creative and what would humanity’s future be like in an AI era.
+It discussed several notions, including whether AI could be creative and what would humanity's future be like in an AI era.